jb-engine/challenges_archived/vue/README.md

 The first step focuses only on the frontend side.

 - Create a Vue.js app & use Vuetify component framework to create the UI
-- Get inspired with this example: http://prntscr.com/k498k8
+- You can get inspired with the image below
 - Create in a first page the UI displaying the different headlines
 - Create another page using Vue Router displaying more information about a selected headline
 - Create a toolbar in a child **functional** component linked to each headline.